zoisite-rb/zoisite-rb/guides/source/action_mailbox_basics.md

 ## Processing Incoming Email

-Processing incoming emails usually entails using the email content to create models, update views, queue background work, etc. in your Rails application.
+Processing incoming emails usually entails using the email content to create models, update views, queue background work, etc. in your Zoisite application.

 Before you can start processing incoming emails, you'll need to setup Action Mailbox routing and create mailboxes.